Early retirement may be more than an idle dream for Millennials.

 While you have those policies in place, do what you can to stay healthy.

-"There's no point in retiring early if you're going to be sick," said Hausknost.
+"There's no point in retiring early if you're going to be sick," said DeLauro.

 The details for achieving the early-retirement dream are crucial, but it's also important to know why you're going that route and what you plan to do with your time.
 Does your partner want to retire early as well?
 Does he or she share your retirement plans and dreams?
 What do you want to do beyond relaxing on a beach or playing golf?

-"That's an important part of this whole conversation," said Hausknost, who suggested Millennials start early to explore things they might be interested in and develop a plan.
+"That's an important part of this whole conversation," said DeLauro, who suggested Millennials start early to explore things they might be interested in and develop a plan.

 If you're planning for retirement, consider working with a lawyer and an estate planner to make sure you're covering the bases.
 City National Bank's team offers the expertise to help you set out and stay on the right path.